The City strives to use the most effective and least intrusive signs, signals and markings to manage street traffic.

 Stop & Yield Signs

 Stop signs are used to help assign right-of-way to vehicles at an intersection.
 They will not be installed to control speed or volume.
+Please see Chapter 2B of the MMUTCD for details on the following:

 Standards for Adding Crosswalks